-Afrika Yearwood (top), a popular and high-achieving sixth-form student, hanged herself at her home in Rothwell, West Yorkshire, on May 25th last year, and died four days later in Leeds General Infirmary.
+Afrika Yearwood (top), a popular and high-achieving sixth-form student, made an attempt to take her life at her home in West Yorkshire, on May 25th last year, and died four days later in Leeds General Infirmary.

 Afrika was described by her mother Beverley as “an A* student and always put 110 per cent into everything she did.”
 After achieving eight A grades and two A* grades in her GCSE exams at the Rodillian Academy, she went on to study mathematics, business studies and PE at A-level, and planned to go on to university at the end of the academic year.